-The SID Program must be notified if the student is at risk due to conflict, public health threats, or natural disaster.
+The SID program must be notified if the student is at risk due to conflict, public health threats, or natural disaster.
 The student must then leave the area of risk.
-Students must consult with the SID Program before leaving the post; otherwise, the experience will not count to fulfill the requirements for the second year.
+Students should consult with the SID program before leaving the post (or as soon as it is safe to do so); otherwise, the experience may not fulfill the requirements for the second year.